Morrison (surname)

-The etymology of the surname Morrison is either Anglo-Norman, commonly found throughout England, Scotland and Ireland, or from an Anglicization of Irish Ó Muirgheasáin.
+The etymology of the surname Morrison is either Anglo-Norman, commonly found throughout Scotland, Ireland and England, or from an Anglicization of Irish Ó Muirgheasáin.

 History

 Morrison in England is traditionally believed to be a patronymic of Maurice/Morris, introduced into England following the Norman invasion in 1066.

 In Scotland there is strong evidence that other surnames of Anglo Norman origin such as Moir, Muir and More, were equally influential as potential multiple origin points for the derivative of the modern spelling of Morrison.
 This is supported by evidence including the association of Moor or Saracen head(s) on some Moor, Moore, More, Mores, Morrison, Mure and Muir family crests.
 While the Highland Clan Morrison derives from Mac Ghille Mhoire, or servants of Mary, the lowland Clan Morrison Society of Scotland, registered their arms featuring three Moor heads in 1919, demonstrating the symbolic similarity between all these families.

 Historical evidence suggests many early surnames in Scotland were nuanced and altered by such simple devices as phonetic interpretations by religious scribes.
 For example, Scottish records identify a marriage in 1584 between George Morese and Babara Forguson in Aberdeen.
 Later in other Aberdeen records their names become George Moreson and Barbara Ferguson, then George Morrison and Barbara Ferguson.
 Similar Morrison name evolutions are recorded in Edinburgh at this time.
 Those from the Clan Morrison may originally have been anglicised to Morison, with Morrison becoming more widely used later on.

 Another form of name changing came through rebranding of surnames.
 This occurred in Scotland for both convenience or necessity to disguise a Scottish Highland name, for example, McCoinnich describes the adoption of the name Morrison on the Isle of Lewis (Eilean Leòdhais) around 1640 by families formerly known as "McBrief" or "mac a’ Bhritheimh".
 Alexander Morison (Heraldry of the Clan MacGhille-mhuire) makes the statement that the name is from ancestors who were vassals or adherents of the jarls of More or Moeri in Norway.